Best music streamers 2024: top network audio players tested by our experts

 (Image credit: Cambridge Audio)

 There is a variety of dedicated music streamers on the market across a broad price range.
-Compact, budget models from the likes of WiiM, Cambridge Audio and Bluesound are gaining in popularity, while more high-end models from Audiolab, Naim and Linn are available for audiophiles who crave every drop of authenticity and insight from their library.
+Compact, budget models from the likes of WiiM, Cambridge Audio and Bluesound are gaining in popularity, while more high-end models from Audiolab, Naim and Linn are available for audiophiles who crave every drop of authenticity and insight from their digital music library.

 Every music streamer on this list has been tested by What Hi-Fi?'s team of in-house expert reviewers in our dedicated listening rooms, so our recommendations in this guide are a result of real-world testing.
 You can read more about our music streamers testing process, or scroll down to see the best streamer we rate at every budget.